 Couture & Horse hair

 The clutches are inspired by Greek and Roman mythologies.
 In history Pegasus is the subject of a very rich iconography at all times, inspiring many artists and poets.
+The angels are the baroque stars.
 We work with the LE CRIN Fabrics house founded in 1815 in France.

 Couture & Renaissance

-Inspired by the Italian renaissance, this serie revisits the themes of angels and the architecture of Italian cathedrals to create a kind of romantic kaleidoscope.
+Inspired by the Italian renaissance, this series revisits the architecture of Italian cathedrals to create a kind of romantic kaleidoscope.

 Couture & Rome